Saint Paul Seminary: History

-Establishment
+Early history

 After the opening of St. John's College in 1867, most minor seminarians for the Diocese of Saint Paul were educated there or at other seminary institutions in the United States or in Europe.
-However, Thomas Grace hoped that eventually a dedicated college for the Diocese would be founded, and in November 1866 purchased forty acres on the shores of Lake Johanna with the hope it would eventually become a seminary.
+However, Thomas Grace hoped that eventually a dedicated college for the diocese would be founded, and in November 1866 purchased forty acres on the shores of Lake Johanna with the hope it would eventually become a seminary.

-Grace's successor, John Ireland, took office in June 1884, and in December of that same year announced plans to build a seminary for the Diocese, which would become the College of St. Thomas.
+Grace's successor, John Ireland, took office in June 1884, and in December of that same year announced plans to build a seminary for the diocese, which would become the College of St. Thomas.
 The fledgling college was not unique among Catholic institutions of its time in that it functioned as a sort of combination theological seminary, minor seminary, junior college, high school, and junior high school.
 The land at Lake Johanna would eventually become Nazareth Hall Preparatory Seminary.
 The College of Saint Thomas was established in 1885.

-There was a desire for a dedicated theologate seminary, and plans for a major seminary to be established on the land kitty-corner to the College were formed.
+There was a desire for a dedicated theologate seminary, and plans for a major seminary to be established on the land kitty-corner to the college were formed.
 Ireland's primary benefactor for this project was James J. Hill, president of the Great Northern Railway.
 Hill was a Protestant, but his wife Mary Hill was a devout Catholic.
 In honor of his wife, James Hill donated $500,000 to create SPS.

 The campus of the Saint Paul Seminary was designed by architect Cass Gilbert, who also designed the Minnesota State Capitol.
 The six original buildings were constructed to look like a train depot (the SPS administration building), a steam engine (gymnasium and physical plant), box cars (Cretin, Grace (though constructed in 1913), and Loras halls), a refectory, and a roundhouse (school building).
 The campus was completed in 1894.
 The dormitory row (Loras, Cretin, and Grace halls) at SPS was nominated to the National Register of Historic Places in 1986 as a historic district, but the listing was never finalized.

 The dedication ceremony for the Saint Paul Seminary was attended by the apostolic delegate to the United States, Archbishop Francesco Satolli, four other archbishops, ten bishops, and over four hundred priests.
 The Pontifical Mass was attended by 20,000 people all told.
 The Mass was celebrated outdoors, with an altar constructed up against the administration building.